Springtime Scroll Saw Crosses

 Ornate Fretwork Cross in red oak - Pattern by Bobby Riggs -Springtime is the Season for Scroll Saw Crosses

-Ornate Fretwork Cross in Red Oak
+Ornate Fretwork Cross

-pattern by Bobby Riggs
+Pattern by Bobby Riggs

 This pattern appears to be a little more complex than others, at first.
 However, once you cut this one out a few times, it becomes fairly easy although it is a time-consuming pattern.
 At first it took me more than three hours to cut out however now I can finish this cross in about one and a half hours.